-3 Are there any regulations around compost and digestate manufacture?
+3 Are there any regulations around digestate manufacture?

-es - the processes of compost and digestate manufacture are considered 'waste' activities, and need appropriate approvals from SEPA.
+es - the process of digestate manufacture is considered a 'waste' activity, and needs an appropriate approval from SEPA.

 Wastes accepted for processing must be source-segregated biodegradable wastes only, and be restricted to those listed in the SEPA approval.

-Where food wastes are composted or digested, then an additional approval is required from the Animal and Plant Health Agency (APHA).
-Composting and AD processes that accept wastes normally incorporate a sanitisation or pasteurisation step; this is typically \rightarrow 65°C for several days (compost sanitisation) and 70°C for one hour (digestate pasteurisation).
-Sanitisation and pasteurisation are a legal requirement where food wastes are composted or digested, under the ABPR (Animal By-Products Regulations).
+Where food wastes are digested, then an additional approval is required from the Animal and Plant Health Agency (APHA).
+AD processes that accept wastes incorporate a pasteurisation step - typically 70°C for one hour and is a legal requirement where food wastes are digested, under the Animal By-Products Regulations (ABPR).

-4 Delivering quality compost and digestate
+4 Delivering quality digestate

-here wastes are composted or digested, the resulting composts and digestates are normally considered 'wastes'.
-This 'waste' status can give the impression of poor quality, causing compost and digestate to be under-valued as resources.
-To help overcome this perception, the UK environmental regulators all recognise 'end of waste' approaches for compost and digestate, delivered under the Compost Certification Scheme (CCS)2 and Biofertiliser Certification Scheme (BCS)3.
+here wastes are digested, the resulting digestate is normally considered a 'waste'.
+This 'waste' status can give the impression of poor quality, causing digestate to be under-valued as a resource.
+To help overcome this perception, the UK environmental regulators all recognise 'end of waste' approaches for digestate, delivered under the Biofertiliser Certification Scheme (BCS)2.